nark/wire/README.md

-# Wired Client for UNIX
+# Wired CLI Bot for UNIX

 ## Introduction

-Wire is a command line client for the Wired 2.0 + 2.5 protocol.
+Wire-Cli-Bot is a command line client for the Wired 2.0 + 2.5 protocol.

+This is the former CLI client "wire" which has now been extended with bot functions by me.
+It is now controlled via Bash.
+See the file "cmd.sh" which must be located in the ~/.wire folder for details.

-## Install Wire (UNIX-like systems)
+## Install Wire-CLI-Bot (UNIX-like systems)

 This tutorial explains how to install and run Wire Client on an UNIX-like operating system.
 (Linux, BSD, OSX, etc)